 b) allow the student to transfer to another degree programme within the University;

-c) require the student to withdraw from the University and disqualify him/her from re-sitting examinations/graduating but award the student an exit qualification i.e. a Certificate/Diploma (conditional upon the student having passed the requisite number of credits).
+c) require the student to withdraw from the University and disqualify them from re-sitting examinations/graduating but award the student an exit qualification i.e. a Certificate/Diploma (conditional upon the student having passed the requisite number of credits).
 In such circumstances the student will be deemed to have Failed the programme;

 d) require the student to withdraw from the University and disqualify from re-sitting examinations/graduating.
 In such circumstances the student will be deemed to have Failed the programme and will not be awarded an exit qualification.